By Frank Yang, Fleetsmith Product Team

 As part of macOS Mojave (10.14), Apple is introducing new controls that allow and restrict cross-application data requests (e.g. Contacts, Calendar, and Photos).
 This functionality is referred to by Apple as “Transparency, Consent, and Control” (TCC), Access Control, and Privacy Preferences Policy Control (PPPC).

-How does this affect you as an admin?
+How does TCC affect you as an admin?

 Knowledge is power here!
 Check with your MDM provider to see how to manage these new Privacy Preferences Control Payloads.
 You may be required to generate new Privacy Preferences Policy Control Configuration Profiles to distribute to your fleet* in order to guarantee a smooth upgrade.